 Belonging to the species Tupandactylus navigans, the animal had an enormous head crest that would put a cassowary to shame, and was preserved in limestone from the Early Cretaceous period, around 140 to 100 million years ago.

-Having been sawed into six pieces to make it easier to hide, the limestone block containing the skeleton needed to be carefully reassembled, but eight years after being found, Victor Beccari and his colleagues at the University of São Paolo presented in a study a full description of the dinosaur which may actually have been more like a peacock than an eagle.
+Having been sawed into six pieces to make it easier to hide, the limestone block containing the skeleton needed to be carefully reassembled, but eight years after being found, Victor Beccari and his colleagues at the University of São Paolo presented in a study a full description of the flying reptile which may actually have been more like a peacock than an eagle.

 The head crest was extraordinary, and was preserved along with the skull and the soft hollow bones that normally make pterosaurs a poor candidate for fossilization.
 Typical of tapejarids, the animal’s group, T. navigans sported a head crest half the size of its body, had a long neck and long legs, but short wings.